fieldtrip/website/reference/ft_read_event.md

    'eventformat'    string
-   'header'         header structure, see FT_READ_HEADER 'detectflank'    string, can be 'bit', 'up', 'down', 'both', 'peak', 'trough' or 'auto' (default is system specific) 'chanindx'       list with channel indices in case of different sampling frequencies (only for EDF) 'trigshift'      integer, number of samples to shift from flank to detect trigger value (default = 0) 'trigindx'       list with channel numbers for the trigger detection, only for Yokogawa & Ricoh (default is automatic) 'triglabel'      list of channel labels for the trigger detection (default is all ADC* channels for Artinis .oxy3- or .oxy4-  files)
-   'threshold'      threshold for analog trigger channels (default is system specific) 'blocking'       wait for the selected number of events (default = 'no') 'timeout'        amount of time in seconds to wait when blocking (default = 5)
+   'header'         header structure, see FT_READ_HEADER 'detectflank'    string, can be 'bit', 'up', 'down', 'both', 'peak', 'trough' or 'auto' (default is system specific) 'trigshift'      integer, number of samples to shift from flank to detect trigger value (default = 0) 'chanindx'       list with channel numbers for the trigger detection (default is automatic) 'threshold'      threshold for analog trigger channels (default is system specific) 'blocking'       wait for the selected number of events (default = 'no') 'timeout'        amount of time in seconds to wait when blocking (default = 5)